Gordon, COPS, Vildosola Jr, Matlocks among 19 States, 5 countries on latest entry list for 34th SCORE San Felipe 250

 Tavo won his first three in the ProTruck class and then became the first racer to win three straight years in SCORE Trophy Truck (2013, 2014 and 2015), sharing the wheel with his father in 2013 and driving solo for the other two victories.

 This year in San Felipe, Tavo will drive his No. 21 Ford Raptor SCORE Trophy Truck built by Vildosola Racing.
 He has six career SCORE Trophy Truck race wins and he is one of just nine racers who have won the SCORE Baja Triple Crown by winning the overall in the three historic SCORE Baja races—SCORE San Felipe 250, SCORE Baja 500 and SCORE Baja 1000.
+THE MATLOCKS

 Clearly the most prolific husband/wife racers in the SCORE World Desert Championship, Wayne Matlock, 42, and his wife Kristen Matlock, 39, from Alpine, Calif., are another pair of veteran SCORE desert racers and both had superlative seasons in the last two years racing in two separate UTV classes.
 The Matlocks also have two young children, both boys.